xod442/aruba-te-labguide-te4204/docs/_build/html/_sources/lab1.md

 | CX Switches | DL 10.13.1010 |

-## Lab 1.3 Pre-Staged Workshop Environment

-This is an accelerated workshop.
-A lot of the initial setup functions have been already configured.
-For this workshop to be successfully completed, in a reasonable amount of time, the lab gear must be configured to a specific level.
-The follow items are pre-staged:
-- Discovery of the network switches
-- Creating a fabric
-- Adding the switches to the data center fabric
-- Configuring Network Time Protocol (NTP)
-- MAC and IPv4 pools
-- Configuring Domain Naming Services (DNS)
-- vSphere and Pensando integrations

-### Vsphere integration
-For this workshop, the vSphere integration in AFC has been pre-staged.
-The Virtual Machines already have an identity tag applied.
-Two Endpoint groups should have automatically been created.
-These are the Endpoint Groups used in this workshop.

 There are three (3) virtual machines (VMs) being used for this workshop that will serve as our Endpoints; **LGXX-WL01, LGXX-WL02 and LGXX-WL03**.
 These workloads are Ubuntu Linux VM’s The **XX** will be replaced with the _Lab Group number_ that was assigned at the start of this workshop.

 These workload VMs are tagged in vSphere and will be leveraged for Rule and Policy mapping.